THE Company of Older Men

 An accomplished songwriter to boot, Colleen lends her talents to many of Nashville's studios and songwriters as well.

 Orender released her new Holiday smash “Blame it on the Mistletoe” in 2018 with much acclaim.
 Orender’s first single “Don’t Give a Damn About Love”, is getting radio play in Nashville, and other NPR stations in the US.
 Her second single “The Mouth You Feed” was featured on NPR’s “10 Artists to Add from Nashville” list.
-Her latest single released January 8, 2020 and was quickly scooped up by Apple Music adding it to their New Music Daily Playlist.
+Her latest single, and title track, "The Company of Older Men" released January 8, 2020 and was quickly scooped up by Apple Music adding it to their New Music Daily Playlist.

 "Siren" the only ballad was released on May 29th, 2020, and has been featured in many music publications as a "haunting lament".
 Orender's new release "Love Me Harder" is set to release July 31st, 2020.